Fight Finance

 What was the effective price paid for the oil, taking into account basis risk?
 All spot and futures oil prices quoted above and below are per barrel.

-Question 860 idiom, hedging, speculation, arbitrage, market making, insider trading, no explanation
+Question 860 idiom, hedging, speculation, arbitrage, market making, insider trading

 Which class of derivatives market trader is NOT principally focused on ‘buying low and selling high’?